dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 - How to Evaluate: An admin will be able to log in to the backend with the credentials he/she is provided.
 There will be no provision for a user to register as an admin.
 This user is created manually in the system
 - Outcome of Task: xxx

-### Task 2: Admin backend
+### Task 2: Admin backend: Display hackathon
-- Description: Create a web admin backend system for an admin
-- How to Evaluate: Short information about all the submitted hackathon and registered user(based on selection) will be displayed in this view
-- Outcome of Task: xxx

-    #### Sub-task 2.1: Display hackathon
 - Description: Create a view to display hackathons for admin
 - How to Evaluate: Brief information about the submitted hackathon will be displayed on this page along with the status i.e. approved or rejected
     - Outcome of Task: xxx

-    #### Sub-task 2.2: Display User
+### Task 3: Admin backend: Display User
 - Description: Create a view to display all registered users for admin
 - How to Evaluate: Short info about all the registered user will be displayed in this view.
 - Outcome of Task: xxx

-### Task 3: Admin backend: Delete/Approve hackathon or a user
+### Task 4: Admin backend: Delete/edit hackathon or a user
 - Description: Create a view for an admin to approve or unapprove a hackathon or a user(if needed)
 - How to Evaluate: Admin will be able to delete or approve hackathon or a user from the system.
 Unapproved user or hackathon should be removed from the database and from the display page after the certain retention period.